fatihtepe/cheat-sheets/Linux/Most_Used_Commands.md

 - top

 ## The shell you want to use
-- or Bash that would be /bin/bash.
+- for Bash that would be /bin/bash.
 For Zsh that would be /usr/bin/zsh